Your Best Ride Ever

 Two hours before you ride is the best time to chow down on breakfast.
 “You can top this up with energy drinks or a banana about 30 minutes before the start time,” says McGregor.
 “Make your choice carbohydrate-heavy, such as porridge with a banana and fruit juice or a couple of bagels with honey or jam.
 If you have time, make pancakes with syrup – often the breakfast of choice for Tour de France cyclists.”
 Drink tea or coffee if this is part of you usual morning ritual and enjoy the benefits of the caffeine boost, but don’t try anything new on Ride Day as it could upset your stomach.

 Don’t be late

 You should always make sure you arrive with plenty of time to spare before an event.
-On the morning of Prudential RideLondon-Surrey 100, give yourself plenty of time to find the correct start and for a quick pre-ride loo stop.
+On the morning of your Prudential RideLondon-Surrey sportive, give yourself plenty of time to get to your Start Area and for a quick pre-ride toilet stop.
 Make sure you arrive in plenty of time.

 “Warming up before a sportive isn’t important,” says sports scientist David Bailey from Claremont Sports Medicine Performance Centre.
 “You should ride the first 20 to 30 minutes at a steady pace that will build you into the ride.”

 The only time you should be warming up first is if you’re expecting it to start out hard.
 “If the route includes a climb in the first 30 minutes,” says Bailey, “then a steady short ride (10 to 15 minutes) is plenty of opportunity to check that you and your bike are ready to ride.”

 Check it out

 Your bike might suffer a few knocks and jolts on the way to the event, particularly if you put it inside your car.
 Here’s a quick pre-ride bike checklist to run through:

 - Check the front and rear quick-release mechanisms are tight.